Higher Derivative Sigma Models: The SU(N) non-linear sigma model

 \section{The SU(N) non-linear sigma model}

 Let us now discuss a more intricate model that resembles more closely the aspects and challenges one expects to meet in Quadratic Gravity.
 This is the higher-derivative nonlinear SU(N) sigma model (HDNLSM), whose one-loop renormalization, to the best of our knowledge, was first discussed by Hasenfratz~\cite{Hasenfratz:1988rf}.
 Here we aim to give a modern perspective of the problem, emphasizing some key features and discussing explicitly the issues concerning the evaluation of the associated beta functions.
-Ultimately we will compare our results to those derived by Hasenfratz and also to Asymptotic Safety outcomes.
+Ultimately we will compare our results to those derived by Hasenfratz and also to Functxional Renormaization Group thechniques \cite{Percacci:2009fh}.

 The action for the HDNLSM reads~\cite{Hasenfratz:1988rf} ($N \geq 4$) \beq S = \frac{1}{c_0} S_0 + \frac{1}{f^2} S_1 + \sum_{i=2}^{5} \alpha_i^2 S_i \eeq where \bea S_0 &=& \int d^4 x \, \textrm{Tr}\Bigl( A_{\mu}(x) A^{\mu}(x) \Bigr) = - \int d^4 x \, \textrm{Tr}\Bigl( \partial_{\mu}U^{-1}\partial^{\mu} U \Bigr) \nn\\ S_1 &=& \frac{1}{2} \int d^4 x \, \textrm{Tr}\Bigl( \partial_{\mu} A^{\mu}(x) \partial_{\nu} A^{\nu}(x) + \partial_{\mu} A_{\nu}(x) \partial^{\mu} A^{\nu}(x) \Bigr) \nn\\ S_2 &=& - \frac{1}{2} \int d^4 x \, \textrm{Tr}\Bigl( \partial_{\mu} A^{\mu}(x) \partial_{\nu} A^{\nu}(x) - \partial_{\mu} A_{\nu}(x) \partial^{\mu} A^{\nu}(x) \Bigr) \nn\\ S_3 &=& - \frac{1}{2} \int d^4 x \, \textrm{Tr}\Bigl( A_{\mu}(x) A^{\mu}(x) A_{\nu}(x) A^{\nu}(x) + A_{\mu}(x) A_{\nu}(x) A^{\mu}(x) A^{\nu}(x) \Bigr) \nn\\ S_4 &=& - \int d^4 x \, \textrm{Tr}\Bigl( A_{\mu}(x) A^{\mu}(x) \Bigr) \textrm{Tr}\Bigl( A_{\nu}(x) A^{\nu}(x) \Bigr) \nn\\ &=& \int d^4 x \, \textrm{Tr}\Bigl( A_{\mu}(x) A^{\mu}(x) \Bigr) \textrm{Tr}\Bigl( \partial_{\nu}U^{-1}\partial^{\nu} U \Bigr) = - \int d^4 x \, \textrm{Tr}\Bigl( \partial_{\mu}U^{-1}\partial^{\mu} U \Bigr) \textrm{Tr}\Bigl( \partial_{\nu}U^{-1}\partial^{\nu} U \Bigr) \nn\\ S_5 &=& - \int d^4 x \, \textrm{Tr}\Bigl( A_{\mu}(x) A_{\nu}(x) \Bigr) \textrm{Tr}\Bigl( A^{\mu}(x) A^{\nu}(x) \Bigr) \nn\\ &=& \int d^4 x \, \textrm{Tr}\Bigl( A_{\mu}(x) A_{\nu}(x) \Bigr) \textrm{Tr}\Bigl( \partial^{\mu}U^{-1}\partial^{\nu} U \Bigr) = - \int d^4 x \, \textrm{Tr}\Bigl( \partial_{\mu}U^{-1}\partial_{\nu} U \Bigr) \textrm{Tr}\Bigl( \partial^{\mu}U^{-1}\partial^{\nu} U \Bigr) \eea and we have defined \beq A_{\mu}(x) = U^{-1}(x) \partial_{\mu} U(x). \eeq In $S_0, S_4, S_5$ we have used the property $U^{-1}(x) \partial_{\mu} U(x) = - \partial_{\mu} U^{-1}(x) U(x)$ which is a consequence of the unitarity of $U$.
 Moreover, despite the position of the indices, we work in Euclidean space, with the metric $\delta_{\mu\nu}$.
 The SU(N) matrix field $U(x)$ reads \beq U(x) = e^{i f \pi^{a}(x) t^a} \eeq where $t^a$, $a = 1, 2, \ldots, N^2-1$ are the SU(N) generators and the fields $\pi^a(x)$ are dimensionless (we consider the fundamental representation).
 In the context of chiral perturbation theory, the latter are identified as Goldstone fields.
 The model enjoys a set of symmetries fully discussed in Ref.~\cite{Hasenfratz:1988rf}, among them a global chiral symmetry.
 For standard chiral perturbation theory, see also Ref.~\cite{Gasser:1984gg}.